harness/developer-hub/docs/platform/Tags/tags.md

 ## Option 2: Remove tags

-You can remove Tags from the same applications and components where you have [Application permissions](../../security/access-management-howtos/users-and-permissions.md#application-permissions) to add (attach) tags.
+You can remove tags from the same applications and components where you have Application permissions to add (attach) tags.
 Click the tag's **X** box, and then save the configuration.

 There is no automatic undo.
 To restore a removed tag, you must manually re-enter it.